 I will have to see if my grandma remembers around what year she got the cookbook but from looking online it seems to be from the ’50s or ’60s.
-It’s falling apart, it’s full of recipes from magazine and newspapers as well, handwritten notes, and all kinds of other wonderful things.
+It’s falling apart, it’s full of recipes from magazines and newspapers as well, handwritten notes, and all kinds of other wonderful things.
 It’s something I will treasure forever and I will also use it, carefully.

 The newer cookbook I use the most is a newer version of the Better Homes and Gardens New Cook Book.
 I use it all the time and several recipes are the same and the general feel of the book is the same.